 I have seen it in the vain speech of those who said they will support the work of God in a particular place or ministry but then abandon all that they spoke, forget their promises, even denying they ever said anything.

-But where is the one who would abandon everything, take up their cross and follow Christ to lose all to gain souls, and the praise of Him who says, "Well done thou good and faithful servant"?
-Where is the one who will join hands with the other one who wants to declare war on the enemy and bring the power of God's name to a world in distress?
+But where is the one who would abandon everything, take up their cross and follow Christ to lose all to gain souls, and seek the praise of Him who says, "Well done thou good and faithful servant"?
+Where is the one who will join hands with another who wants to declare war on the enemy and bring the power of God's name to a world in distress?